 Choose the system that’s best for your child

 For us, there isn’t a simple answer.
 You see, back when we arrived in Singapore in 2008, it was on an all-singing, all-dancing expat package.
 Remember those?
 We sent our son to the nearest international school.
-(By the way, if you’re try to find the perfect international school for your child, check out our online school comparison tool, School Selector.
+(By the way, if you’re trying to find the perfect international school for your child, check out our online school comparison tool, School Selector.
 It’ll be your new best friend during this process.)

 Sadly for us, the package lasted a mere 10 months before The Husband was made redundant.
 We had to look, really look, at our expenditures.
 Which were hideously huge.

 Thankfully, The Husband got a new job quite quickly, albeit on a local package.
-So, financially we were alone when it came to our kids’ education.
+So financially, we were alone when it came to our kids’ education.
 At that point, our eldest was the only one in school and we decided to keep him where he was.
 It was also around the same time that we had him tested for some learning difficulties.
 When the results confirmed our suspicions, the obvious choice was to keep him in the school he loved and that offered Learning Support.
 We decided he was best left in an international school.
 (If you’re looking for support, see this guide to preschools, schools and courses for kids with learning differences.)

-Different kids; different systems
+Different kids, different systems

 Fast forward a few years to Angelica turning three.
-Initially we put her in an international school, in the pre-school class.
+Initially, we put her in an international school, in the pre-school class.
 It was okay.
 But it just wasn’t worth the money.
 She was oblivious to how much we were paying for her to do colouring sheets.
 With a rather large stroke of luck, we managed to secure her a spot at one of the most popular local kindergartens in Singapore, St Hilda’s Kindergarten.
 She was happy.
 Really happy.
 And we were too.
 The staff handed out hugs and happiness in abundance, and it cost us a whole lot less for her to do colouring sheets.
 She was there until she was six and had an amazing backbone for education gifted to her.
 Her happiness and love of learning meant that keeping her in the local MOE school system was the logical step.

 But can expats even get into a local school?